 Not far down that trail, there’s a scenic view marked on the NYNJTC maps that I wanted to check out.
 You lose some elevation, and there’s an intense switchback which you can see on my Gaia track.

 Through the trees, I saw what I think was Woodpecker Ridge.
 But I found no amazing lookout.
-Stepping off the trail to bushwhack didn’t seem wise; it’s very steep right there.
+Stepping off the trail right here to bushwhack didn’t seem wise; it’s very steep at this spot.
 More research needed, I think.

-I re-climbed to the junction, turned right, and headed once again down the red trail.
+I re-climbed to the junction, turned right, and continued down the red trail.

-Below this, the trail is very steep.
-If there’s any snow or ice at all, you’ll absoutely need traction.
-I was glad I had my Hillsounds on.
+Below here, the trail is very steep.
+If there’s any snow or ice at all, you’ll absolutely need microspikes or snowshoes.

 Balsam Lake Lean-To